 The Cerebrate Curriculum was born out of leading research in the field of executive function including considerations on: how executive functions affect and impact learning, how a student’s brain develops from pre-K-adulthood, and how EF is fundamentally tied to 3 core skill areas – behavior, emotion, and cognition.
 The following are key pieces of the research that supports Cerebrate and our philosophy of learning.
-For a PDF of the research summaries, Click HERE.

 Citation: